haddocking/haddocking.github.io/education/HADDOCK24/XL-MS-oligomer/index.md

 allowed distance range between 10 and 20Å would be defined as follows:

 <pre>
-assi (segid A and resid 10 and name CB) (segid B and resid 200 and name CB) 20.0 10.0 0.0
+assign (segid A and resid 10 and name CB) (segid B and resid 200 and name CB) 20.0 10.0 0.0
 </pre>

 <a class="prompt prompt-question">